About Cervical Spondylosis Myelopathy

 Diagnosis of cervical spondylotic myelopathy is tricky due to conditions that produce similar symptoms.
 The patient’s medical history will need to be discussed and a physical examination will need to be performed.
 Tests may be ordered to rule out other possible conditions.
 Some of those tests may be:

 - MRI scan – this is the radiographic test of choice since it clearly defines the areas of spinal cord compression.

 - X-rays – regular X-rays are useful to help define the mechanics of the spine and are involved in the surgical planning, if surgery is considered.

-- Post-myelography computed tomography – these X-rays will provide useful images of the spinal canal and can reveal any bulging discs or bone spurs that may be compressing the nerves or spinal cord
+- Post-myelography computed tomography – these X-rays will provide useful images of the spinal canal and can reveal any bulging discs or bone spurs that may be compressing the nerves or spinal cord.

 Treatment for Cervical Spondylotic Myelopathy

 Surgical decompression of the spinal cord is the primary treatment for CSM.
-The goal of this procedure is to prevent symptoms for getting worse.
+The goal of this procedure is to prevent symptoms from getting worse.
 The damage that has already occurred in the spinal cord can heal, but there is no way to determine the extent of healing.
 The primary goal is to prevent progression of the neurological symptoms.

 The exact procedure chosen to decompress the spinal cord depends on each individual patient.
 Some approaches are anterior (from the front of the neck) while some are posterior (from the back of the neck).
 Surgery options include: